flutter/website/src/content/app-architecture/case-study/data-layer.md

 A repository's sole responsibility is to manage application data.
 A repository is the source of truth for a single type of application data, and it should be the only place where that data type is mutated.
-The repo is responsible for polling new data from external sources, handling retry logic, managing cached data, and transforming raw data into domain models.
+The repository is responsible for polling new data from external sources, handling retry logic, managing cached data, and transforming raw data into domain models.